-1. If I promise the neighbor boy, "I'll pay you \$20 if you promise to mow my lawn," then, if he accepts, how will I receive notice of that acceptance?
+1. If I promise my young neighbor, "I'll pay you \$20 if you promise to mow my lawn," then, if my neighbor accepts, how will I receive notice of that acceptance?

-- 2. If I promise the neighbor boy, "I'll pay you \$20 if you mow my lawn," must he give notice of acceptance at the time he mows in order to collect later? - 3.
+- 2. If I promise my young neighbor, "I'll pay you \$20 if you mow my lawn," must my neighbor give notice of acceptance at the time of my promise or before mowing in order to collect later? - 3.
 A Carbolic Smoke Ball is a rubber ball with a short, pipe-like, hollow extension.
 The extension is covered with a cloth.
 The ball is filled with carbolic acid in powder form.
 The user holds the extension under her nose and taps on the ball, which makes the powder arise through the cloth.
 When the user breaths in the carbolic acid, it induces sneezing.
 Considering what the smoke ball is and how it was used, you will appreciate the humor in a part of Justice Lindley's opinion I have cut.
 The first issue Lindley addressed in the actual opinion was: Is this advertisement an offer?
 He phrased it differently, however.
 He said, "We must first consider whether this was intended to be a promise at all, or whether it was a mere puff which meant nothing.
 Was it a mere puff?"
 A "mere puff"!
 What a lark!
 Was the advertisement an offer? - 4.
 What is consideration for the smoke ball company's promise?